Ostfriesen and Alt-Oldenburger: Foundation

 The word "Oldenburg" was first mentioned in reference to a town in 1108, and has had many meanings over the centuries.
 The name applies both to the city of Oldenburg, and also the surrounding rural district, and historically a state or Grand Duchy.

 Prior to the 17th century, the horses of Oldenburg were of the same types found throughout Europe in the Middle Ages: small, hardy farm horses, smooth-stepping saddle horses, quicker "coursers", and a very few highly prized, powerful destriers.
 However, as the availability of firearms grew, heavily armored knights and their heavy mounts became impractical "relics of the past."

 The Spanish horses, ancestors of the Andalusian, the Danish Fredriksborg, and the Neapolitan horse were particularly popular among the German nobility during the 17th and 18th centuries.
-As they collected these stallions, the residents bred them to their heavy mares, setting a foundation we would identify today as "baroque".
+As they collected these stallions, the residents bred them to their heavy mares.
 From this base of thick, primarily dark-colored horses, the Groningen, Friesian, East Friesian, and Oldenburg would eventually be born.